 Pete Boothroyd’s Centre Street Cafe in Traverse City is kind of a gourmet diner.
 Everything is scratch-cooking, everything is inventive and delicious, but also everything is approachable and comfortable.
 Food for all.
 So, who better to take on our assignment of designing fresh takes on the ultimate comfort food: cheesy potatoes for the holidays ahead.
-(Scroll for the recipes—two online-only, bonus recipes at the bottom!)
+(Scroll for the recipes, including two online-only bonus dishes.)

 Pete Boothroyd came to cooking the long way around.
 Consider the steps.
 He studied psychology in college.
 He graduated and worked in a lumberyard.
 Then he landed a job with a nutritional supplements store.
 You may not think of “nutritional supplements” and “delicious” all in the same sentence, but it was there Boothroyd’s journey to chefdom started to take shape.
 At the time, he was also a fitness devotee, competing in triathlons, lifting weights.
 So when an opportunity to open a little refreshment counter in a gym opened up, he took it.
 Not long after, the gym moved out.